immcantation/alakazam/docs/topics/padSeqEnds.md

 :   character to use for padding.

 mod3
-:   pad sequences to be of length multiple three
+:   if `TRUE` pad sequences to be of length multiple three.